COVID-19 for Businesses

 Eligible businesses, per qualifying location, can receive up to $2,500.
 Applications are being accepted online at www.sbcovid19.com

-Deadline for Application: August 31, 2020.
+Deadline for Application now accepted until October 31, 2020.
 Please reference flyer below.
 Learn more and apply to become a COVID-Compliant Business by clicking here.

 Support Upland Businesses!
 View the San Bernardino County COVID Business Compliance Partners at this link.
 Prior to receiving this designation, small businesses must demonstrate compliance with State/County public health orders, and incorporate safety and social distancing practices and measures in their business operations.